shader-slang/spec/proposals/021-hlsl-work-graphs.md

 The following attributes are **not** required and they are **not** a part of this proposal:
  - `[NodeIsProgramEntry]`: Designates a node as the entry point for a program, indicating that the node's shader function serves as the starting point for execution.
- - `[NodeID("nodeName")]`: Assigns a unique identifier to a node, allowing it to be referenced by name within the work graph.
  - `[NodeID("nodeName", arrayIndex)]`: Assigns a unique identifier to a node with a specified array index, enabling the identification of individual nodes within an array.
  - `[NodeLocalRootArgumentsTableIndex(index)]`: Specifies the index of the root arguments table for a node, facilitating the management of node-specific arguments.
  - `[NodeShareInputOf("nodeName")]`: Indicates that a node shares its input with another node identified by "nodeName," allowing for shared data access.